SciTools/iris/docs/iris/src/developers_guide/contributing_documentation.rst

     ``spelling_word_list_filename``.

-.. note:: In addition to the automated `travis-ci`_ build of all the
+.. note:: In addition to the automated `cirrus-ci`_ build of all the
           documentation build options above, the
           https://readthedocs.org/ service is also used.
 The configuration of this held in a file in the root of the